Senior Life in Mesa, Arizona

 If you’re thinking of moving to Mesa, you’ll find a great deal of cultural and outdoor activities.

-Mesa is rightly proud of its Arts Center and redeveloped downtown.
+Mesa is rightly proud of the Mesa Arts Center and redeveloped downtown.
 Its venues host live theater (plays and musicals), comedians, musicians (pop, jazz, classical) include, tour stops by legends like John Cleese and Eric Idle, Jackson Browne, Bernadette Peters, and Boz Scaggs.
 Itzhak Perlman will perform here in 2017; so will Hal Holbrook, touring in his renowned Mark Twain Tonight one-man show.
 Comedians Robert Kline and Paula Poundstone perform here regularly.

 Golfers flock to the par 72 Dobson Ranch Golf Course, one of more than 50 public parks (not counting four downtown “pocket” parks) in the city.
 Other parks include miles of hiking trail for all abilities, outdoor pools, rec centers, and community fishing at two parks; a third will open in 2017.